BSE's, BSDE's and fixed point problems: Existence and uniqueness of solutions under Lipschitz assumptions

 \begin{itemize} \item $\mathbb{H}^2$: all $\mathbb{R}^{d \times n}$-valued predictable processes $Z$ satisfying

 \item $L^2(\tilde{N})$: all $\scP \otimes {\cal B}(E)$-measurable mappings $U: [0,T] \times \Omega \times E \to \mathbb{R}^d$ such that

-where $\scP$ is the $\sigma$-algebra of $\bbF$-predictable subsets of $[0,T] \times \Omega$. \end{itemize} Any square-integrable $\bbF$-martingale $M \in \bbM^2_0$ has a unique representation of the form \be M_t= \int_0^t Z^M_s dW_s + \int_0^t \int_E U^M_s(x) \tilde{N}(ds,dx) + K^M_t \ee for a triple $(Z^M,U^M,K^M) \in\bbH^2 \times L^2(\tilde{N}) \times\bbM^2_0$ such that $K^M$ is strongly orthogonal to $W$ and $\tilde{N}$ (see e.g. Jacod; 1979).
-This makes it possible to consider BSDEs \be Y_t= \xi + \int_t^T f(s,Y,Z^M,U^M)ds + M_T-M_t \ee for terminal conditions $\xi \in L^2(\scF_T)^d$ and drivers \be f:[0,T] \times \Omega \times \bbS^2 \times \bbH^2 \times L^2(\tilde{N})\to\bbR^d. \ee In the special case where the filtration $\bbF$ is generated by $W$ and $N$, the orthogonal part $K^M$ in the representation \eqref{intrep} vanishes (see e.g. Ikeda and Watanabe, 1989), and as a result, \eqref{bsdeYZU} can be written as \be Y_t= \xi + \int_t^T f(s,Y,Z^M,U^M)ds + \int_t^T Z^M_s dW_s + \int_t^T \int_E U^M_s(x) \tilde{N}(ds,dx). \ee This generalizes the classical BSDEs of Pardoux and Peng (1990) and Tang and Li (1994), which have drivers that at time $s$, only depend on the realizations $Y_s(\omega)$, $Z^M_s(\omega)$, $U^M_s(\omega)$ to equations with functional drivers that can depend on the full processes $Y$, $Z^M$ and $U^M$.
+where $\scP$ is the $\sigma$-algebra of $\bbF$-predictable subsets of $[0,T] \times \Omega$. \end{itemize} Any square-integrable $\bbF$-martingale $M \in \bbM^2_0$ has a unique representation of the form \be M_t= \int_0^t Z^M_s dW_s + \int_0^t \int_E U^M_s(x) \tilde{N}(ds,dx) + K^M_t \ee for a triple $(Z^M,U^M,K^M) \in\bbH^2 \times L^2(\tilde{N}) \times\bbM^2_0$ such that $K^M$ is strongly orthogonal to $W$ and $\tilde{N}$ (see e.g. Jacod, 1979).
+This makes it possible to consider BSDEs \be Y_t= \xi + \int_t^T f(s,Y,Z^M,U^M)ds + M_T-M_t \ee for terminal conditions $\xi \in L^2(\scF_T)^d$ and drivers \be f:[0,T] \times \Omega \times \bbS^2 \times \bbH^2 \times L^2(\tilde{N})\to\bbR^d. \ee In the special case where the filtration $\bbF$ is generated by $W$ and $N$, the orthogonal part $K^M$ in the representation \eqref{intrep} vanishes (see e.g. Ikeda and Watanabe, 1989), and as a result, \eqref{bsdeYZU} can be written as \be Y_t= \xi + \int_t^T f(s,Y,Z^M,U^M)ds + \int_t^T Z^M_s dW_s + \int_t^T \int_E U^M_s(x) \tilde{N}(ds,dx). \ee This generalizes the classical BSDEs of Pardoux and Peng (1990) and Tang and Li (1994), which have drivers that at time $s$ only depend on the realizations $Y_s(\omega)$, $Z^M_s(\omega)$, $U^M_s(\omega)$, to equations with functional drivers that can depend on the full processes $Y$, $Z^M$ and $U^M$.

-In the following we consider three specifications of \eqref{bsdeYZU} with drivers depending on the future, present and past of $Y$, $Z^M$ and $U^M$.
-In all three cases, we are able to derive the existence of a unique solution for arbitrary Lipschitz constant and maturity $T$.
-The following proposition generalizes Peng and Yang's (2009) existence and uniqueness result for anticipating BSDEs.
-For its proof we need the isometry \be \bbE |M_t|^2 = \int_0^t \bbE |Z^M_s|^2 ds+\int_0^t \int_E \bbE |U^M_s(x)|^2 \mu(dx)ds + \bbE |K^M_t|^2 \ee (see e.g. Jacod, 1979).
+In the rest of this subsection, we consider different specifications of \eqref{bsdeYZU} with drivers depending on the future, present or past of the processes $Y$, $Z^M$ and $U^M$.
+In all instances, we are able to derive the existence of a unique solution for an arbitrary Lipschitz constant and maturity.
+In the following proposition, the driver can depend on the present and future of $Y$, $Z^M$ and $U^M$, but not on their past -- this is ruled out by condition (ii).
+For its proof, we need the isometry \be \bbE |M_t|^2 = \int_0^t \bbE |Z^M_s|^2 ds+\int_0^t \int_E \bbE |U^M_s(x)|^2 \mu(dx)ds + \bbE |K^M_t|^2 \ee (see e.g. Jacod, 1979).

-\begin{proposition} The BSDE \eqref{genBSDE} has a unique solution $(Y,M) \in \bbS^2 \times \bbM^2_0$ for every terminal condition $\xi \in L^2(\scF_T)^d$ and driver
+\begin{proposition} The BSDE \eqref{bsdeYZU} has a unique solution $(Y,M) \in \bbS^2 \times \bbM^2_0$ for every terminal condition $\xi \in L^2(\scF_T)^d$ and driver

 satisfying the following two conditions: \begin{itemize} \item[{\rm (i)}] For all $(Y,Z,U) \in \mathbb{S}^2 \times \mathbb{H}^2\times L^2(\tilde{N})$, $f(t,Y, Z,U)$ is progressively measurable with $\int_0^T \norm{f(t,0,0,0}_2 dt < \infty$. \item[{\rm (ii)}] There exists a constant $C \ge 0$ such that